aditya-prayaga/FinSight/README.md

 ![x](visualizations/processed-data.png)

 ### Testing
+Explains the testing framework and practices used in the project, such as unit tests, integration tests, and regression tests.
+It details how to run tests, interpret results, and integrate these tests into CI/CD pipelines for automated testing and deployment.

 1. **Running Tests:** Before running tests, ensure that all dependencies are installed.
 You can install them using ```pip install pytest, pytest_mock```.
 To run the tests, execute the command pytest in the root directory of the project.
 This will discover and run all test cases in the project.